MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 ## What does Chat with Copilot offer for security

-Chat is designed to be secure and executes under the user's identity, inheriting all security permissions and other restrictions and never operating outside of Business Central's platform security.
+Chat is designed to be secure and executes under the user's identity, inheriting all security permissions and other restrictions and never operating outside of [!INCLUDE[prod_short](includes/prod_short.md)]'s platform security.
 This means that Copilot can only access data that the user has access to.

 For users with SUPER permission, chat can more easily locate unsecured data that's typically harder to get to for other users.
-Organizations that don't apply Business Central's security model to restrict which tables and objects each user or user role has access to, might be at elevated risk when using chat.
-Therefore, we recommend that your organization either implements Business Central's security model or deactivates chat.
+Organizations that don't apply [!INCLUDE[prod_short](includes/prod_short.md)]'s security model to restrict which tables and objects each user or user role has access to, might be at elevated risk when using chat.
+Therefore, we recommend that your organization either implements [!INCLUDE[prod_short](includes/prod_short.md)]'s security model or deactivates chat.

 ## See also